Busolwe

 Busolwe is a town in the Eastern Region of Uganda.
 It is one of the two municipalities in Butaleja District, the other being Butaleja.

 Location

 Busolwe is approximately 10 km, by road, southwest of Butaleja, the location of the district headquarters.
 This is about 49 km, by road, southwest of Mbale, the largest city in the Eastern Region of Uganda.

 Busolwe is located approximately 236 km northeast of Kampala, Uganda's capital city.
 The geographical coordinates of the town are 0°50'57.0"N, 33°55'37.0"E (Latitude:0.849167; Longitude:33.926944).
 Busolwe Town Council sits at an average elevation of 1100 m above mean sea level.

+Busolwe is found in bunyole west county and it has almost four (4) parish which include: